 And I am telling you that there’s almost a zero percent chance that your kids are going to be grateful as adults for enrolling them in interventions.
 They’re just not.
 This is why we have a 9x higher rate of suicide.
 Higher rates of addiction.
 Our normal, harmless, healthy development is pathologized from the time we’re toddlers.

 Listen to autistic adults active in their community.
 They’re on to something.
 They don’t all have your kids’ same sensory profiles or medical issues, but they’ll help you connect with your child in a way that encourages you to know your child and how to bond with them.

 They have grown up in a world that has never served them, that has told them how people are without even acknowledging that they mean the majority.

 We will never be happy until we know ourselves.
 We will never know ourselves if we’re following your instruction manual.

 It’s not too different from telling a cat it’s a broken dog and getting angry at it when it rejects your leash or doesn’t perform your tricks.

 Autistic adults can help you to interpret your autistic child’s language and communicate in a way that doesn’t depend on your sovereignty as an authority in a social hierarchy.
-They aren’t just like your child, but they’re closer to your child.
+They aren’t just like your child, but they’re closer having instincts that are similar to your child’s.